What is physical custody?

 - and the wishes of both parents and child.

 By considering all of these different factors – and other concerns – the court will make a decision to protect the best interest of the child.
-If you want to obtain physical custody of your child, the Seattle child custody lawyers at Engel Law Group, P.S. can help you establish a case for you.
+If you want to protect the physical possession and custody of your child contact a child custody lawyer at the Engel Law Firm, P.S. to help you establish your case.

 Let us Fight for Your Family.
-Contact Engel Law Group, P.S.
+Contact Engel Law Firm, P.S.

 Contact us today to schedule an initial case consultation with our firm if you need help ensuring access to your children.